vchan2/vchan2.github.io/2020Calculus.md

   * <a href="https://mathisonian.github.io/trig/etymology/"> The etymology of the 6 standard trig fuctions, complete with animations </a>
 * Differential Equations
   * <a href="https://www.geogebra.org/m/W7dAdgqc"> Slope field plotter </a>
+* <a href="https://calculus.flippedmath.com/list-of-lessons.html"> Notes, videos, and practice problems for all of AP Calculus AB </a>

 ---